 How do the school teach and support children with SEND?

 A variety of methods may be used to teach and support students who have additional needs.
 Access to learning based provision is generally based on lack of progress and working below age related expectations (ARE).
 The SENDCo co-ordinates the allocation of support for students with additional needs.
 Where general support is allocated to a group with a number of students with additional needs the class teacher will direct the support on a lesson by lesson basis.

 - In core subjects students are ability grouped based on both literacy and numeracy skills.
 Groups where students struggle to acquire skills are kept as small as possible.
 There is frequently access to an additional adult who, under class teacher direction, may work with small groups or individuals who are identified as having additional educational needs.

-- Some students identified with additional needs may be withdrawn for 1:1 or small group reading intervention work
+- Some students identified with additional needs may be withdrawn for 1:1 or small group intervention work

 - Some students identified with behaviour or particular social needs may be supported through the PACE (alternative curriculum provision) group for part or all of their curriculum provision.
 This may be for different periods of time as students work towards reintegrating back to mainstream provision

-- Students with statements or EHC plans may undertake some bespoke intervention to meet the needs and objectives outlined in their plan.
+- Students with EHC plans may undertake some bespoke intervention to meet the needs and objectives outlined in their plan.
 This work is likely to be 1:1 or in pairs or small groups.